a-paxton/living-documents/README.md

 * `r_library_installation.r`: This file is called by the toy reproducible report to install required libraries.

+### Reproducible manuscripts (directory: `reproducible_manuscript`)

+We'll be using RStudio again for our reproducible manuscripts, so follow the instructions above to open the files through RStudio.
+I would strongly recommend working on the basic R markdown before starting this section, unless you are already familiar with R markdown.

+In this directory, you'll find a number of files:

+* `prep_for_reproducible_manuscript.R`: **Open and run this script in its entirety before beginning the rest of the reproducible manuscripts tutorial.**
+  You will not be able to proceed with this tutorial without running this script first.
+This script will download `papaja` and set up the TeX distribution with `tinytex`.
+You can open it in RStudio, highlight everything in the file, and click "Run" (or press command+enter [Mac] or ctrl+enter [PC/Linux]).
+  **Remember**: You must run this *each time* you open a new Binder instance, since it *does not permanently store* the changes that you make to the instance.

+* `reproducible_manuscript.Rmd`: *After* you've run the
+  `prep_for_reproducible_manuscript.R` file for the first time since opening your latest Binder instance, this R markdown will provide an example of a reproducible manuscript written in R with `papaja`.
+When you compile it, you will see a few new files with the same name (`reproducible_manuscript`) but with new extensions.
+These files will include LaTeX log files, intermediary manuscript files, and (given the specifications provided in our example) a final PDF of the manuscript.

+* `references.bib`: This is a BibTeX-formatted file of references for the reproducible manuscript.
+As with LaTeX, you may include more references in the `.bib` file than you cite in your manuscript, and only those that you cite will be rendered in the reference list.
+(If you're not used to using BibTeX for reference management, Google Scholar offers it as an option when you click the "Cite" button for a Google Scholar entry; just look for the "BibTex" link at the bottom of the pop-up.)

 ### Jupyter notebooks (directory: `jupyter-notebooks`)

 Running the Jupyter notebooks is much more straightforward than opening the R